 2011-12: Jardine returned to Camrose for a second season and once again skated for Canada West in the 2012 Junior A Challenge.
 He was the leading scorer amongst Kodiaks defensemen, scoring 11 goals with 19 assists in 51 games.
 Jardine scored 5 of his 11 goals on the power play and had 83 penalty minutes.
 In four playoff games he had 2 assists and was minus-one.
 In November 2011 he committed to playing college hockey at Ohio State in 2012-13.
 In five games at the WJAC, Jardine had 3 assists with 4 penalty minutes.
 Canada West defeated Canada East, 4-2, in the championship game.

-2012-13: Jardine skated in 22 games for Ohio State as a freshman – missing nearly two months after suffering a forearm injury in a November game against Alaska.
-He had 7 assists and was -1 with 48 penalty minutes.
+2012-13: Jardine skated in 28 games for Ohio State as a freshman – missing nearly two months after suffering a forearm injury in a November game against Alaska.
+Spending much of the season partnered with huge Buckeyes defenseman Justin Da Silva, he had 7 assists and was -1 with 48 penalty minutes.
 Ohio State was fourth in the CCHA despite finishing one game under .500.
 The Buckeyes reached the conference semifinals before falling to Notre Dame.

 Jardine is a mobile, puck-moving defenseman that is excellent in transition.
 He possesses good foot speed, can get up the ice fairly quickly and moves exceedingly well laterally.
 He also is quite agile on his skates too.
 His strides however lack a bit of power due to his lack of overall physical strength.
 Jardine’s excellent skating allows him to transition quickly and effectively, and he can be seen jumping into plays as well.
 It also makes him a terrific penalty killer as well.
 He has a great stick and uses it in effectively taking away lanes.
 Jardine does an excellent job on one-on-one situations, but could stand to be more aggressive in moving opposing players off of pucks.
 Another of Jardine’s best assets is his hands.
 He moves (and moves with) the puck exceedingly well and makes great outlet passes.
 He has shown poise and patience with the puck, but could stand to move it more quickly.
 That should come as he matures and better acclimates himself to the speed of the college game.
 The biggest thing that Jardine will need to do is add size and strength to his 6’1 frame.
 He’ll likely top out around 210 pounds.